 - In an especially strange example, the expression "great Scott!" could refer to General Winfield Scott, Union commander during the American Civil War.
 Some of his officers liked to invoke him in this way, apparently.

-- In Spanish, "ojalá" is used to mean "hopefully" or "I hope that"; it's derived from the Arabic for "and may Allah will it".
+- The Spanish word "ojalá" and Portuguese "oxalá" are used to mean "hopefully" or "I hope that"; it's derived from the Arabic for "and may Allah will it".